Packard: 1946–1956

-Although Korean War defense contracts brought in badly-needed revenue, the war ended in 1953 and the new Secretary of Defense Charles E. Wilson began cutting defense contracts from all automotive manufacturers other than GM, where he had been president.
+Although Korean War defense contracts brought in badly needed revenue, the war ended in 1953 and the new Secretary of Defense Charles E. Wilson began cutting defense contracts from all automotive manufacturers other than GM, where he had been president.

-Packard's last major development was the Torsion-Level suspension by Bill Allison.
+Packard's last major development was the Torsion-Level suspension by Bill Allison, dubbed Torsion Level Ride.
 The front and rear suspensions on each side of the car side are interconnected by a long torsion bar.
 This design reduced pitching while allowing for low spring rates, which imbued Packards with a ride that was soft yet controlled.
 Additionally, this suspension featured an electro-mechanical compensator or "levilizer" that kept the car level regardless of passenger or trunk loading.